apache/shardingsphere-elasticjob/docs/content/user-manual/elasticjob-cloud/operation/deploy-guide.en.md

 ***

-* Stop：No stop script is provided, you can directly use the kill command to terminate the process.
+* Stop: No stop script is provided, you can directly use the kill command to terminate the process.